 One of the tips that Stacye and other customers stress is to create an inventory of what you’re packing and where you put it — especially if you’re using multiple containers.
 Your inventory list should include the:

 - Category of items to go in that container (e.g., kitchen, living room furniture, clothing, recreational)

 - List of items going in the container

 6. Simplify moving in stages when you have time between homes

 Many people use temporary housing or short-term rentals when they have a gap between long-term homes.
 Customers tell us that’s when PODS makes the relocation process much easier, because they can keep most of their belongings locked up inside their own container in a secure PODS Storage Center.
 If they need access to something, it’s easy to schedule a visit, and their container will be waiting for them when they arrive.
 Once they’ve decided on their new home, their container is delivered.
 In contrast, with traditional moving services and rental trucks, customers have to unload and reload multiple times, not to mention paying to move twice!

 Temporary housing is a typical scenario for professionals relocating for a job.
-For instance, Paul Tucker, who relocated from San Antonio, Texas, to Tampa Bay when he got hired as PODS’ new digital director, said he and his wife always rent before buying when they move to a new area so they have time to get to know the neighborhoods and make better home-buying decisions.
+For instance, Paul Tucker, who relocated from San Antonio, Texas, to Tampa Bay, said he and his wife always rent before buying when they move to a new area, so they have time to get to know the neighborhoods and make better home-buying decisions.
 While they’d always used traditional movers for job relocations in the past, he said containerized moving was a “game-changer” for his family.
 “Using containers made this our easiest move ever,” said Paul, who has relocated several times either for his own career or his wife’s.